User reports site outage

 Great tip - I haven't heard of Nagios!

 Dude, seriously nagios is so awesome.
 Working with it is one of the more satisfying, non-sucky parts of the day.

 If you can easily send your config files, it'd give me a huge leg up.
 Thanks for offering :)

 Done. let me know if I can help you implement it and get it running.

-#7 Updated by local admin about 7 years ago
+#7 Updated by local admin almost 9 years ago

 - Status changed from Assigned to Resolved